ATECoder/vba.iot.tcp/src/ieee488/cc.isr.ieee488.testing.md

 	* The instrument connection information such as the _Socket Address_ and _Id_ display at the top row;
 	* Control buttons are enabled.
 * Release the ___Toggle Connection___ button to disconnect the instrument.
-	* Control buttons are diabled.
+	* Control buttons are disabled.

 #### Errors